qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

       GeoTIFF, NetCDF, ...)
         * TODO: What are some "good" self-describing formats for non-geospatial data?

-* _TODO: breakout room activity here?
-Maybe have participants identify the format they would like their data to be in if it isn't already?_
+* _TODO: breakout room activity here?_

-* **Discussion about metadata?**
+* **Review of key geospatial metadata concepts (20 minutes)**
-    * Key geospatial metadata (projection, etc.).
-We assume participants are already familiar with this.
+    * Review of key geospatial metadata (projection, etc.).
+We assume participants are already familiar with this, but may have limited hands-on experience.
+      * Even lat/lon coordinates need metadata (datum), particularly when the location data is of a high precision.
     * Common metadata standards, e.g., CF conventions for NetCDF data.
     * Provenance
     * `ogrinfo` and `gdalinfo`

 * _TODO: breakout room activity here?
 Maybe have participants use `ogrinfo` or `gdalinfo` to inspect their datasets?
 Some datasets may not work with these commands._

+* **Break (60 minutes)**

 * **Intro to JupyterHub (30 minutes)**
     * Tool for showing your work / tracking provenance.